-How do we beat procrastination?
+So, how do we beat procrastination?
 Let’s look at two scientifically proven methods:

 1. Just start.

-2. Break down big tasks.
+2. Break down big tasks to beat chronic procrastination.

-So, the most effective way to beat procrastination is to use these two tips in tandem.
+The most effective way to beat procrastination is to use these two tips in tandem.
 By breaking down big projects into smaller steps, you’ll find yourself more motivated to get started, and ultimately you will build enough momentum to see a project through to completion.

 How do we know it’s so effective?
-Well, it worked for me writing this article—so it will work for you, too.
+Well, it worked for me writing this article—so hopefully it will work for you, too.

 This article was updated July 2023.
 Photo by DimaBerlin/Shutterstock